Taliban to take part in ‘intra-Afghan’ talks in Moscow

 - TSA officer jumps to his death at Orlando airport

+Suhail Shaheen, spokesman for the Taliban’s political office in the Gulf Arab state of Qatar, confirmed the Taliban participation.
+Their delegation is to be led by Sher Mohammad Abbas Stanikzai.

+The Taliban have refused to talk to Ghani’s government, which they denounce as a U.S. puppet.

-A statement released on Monday by Afghans attending the Moscow meeting describes it as “the first step toward intra-Afghan dialogue.”
+A statement released on Monday by Afghans attending the Moscow meeting described it as “the first step toward intra-Afghan dialogue.”
+Along with Karzai, the former president, many of the 38 delegates from Kabul have held prominent government positions.
+Two presidential hopefuls are among those going to Moscow, including Hanif Atmar, who resigned as Ghani’s security adviser last August, apparently over differences with the president.

+Also on the list are powerful warlords turned politicians and former Taliban insurgents who reconciled with the Kabul administration.

+The Moscow gathering will further isolate Ghani, who has been irked by Khalilzad’s direct talks with the Taliban as well as the U.S. envoy’s successive rounds of talks in regional countries.